Metaform/dcsa/content/en/documentation/overview/bergamo-2025/agenda.md

 **Presenters:** Opiquad / Fulcrum

 **Abstract:**
-Fulcrum will share operational requirements for hosting and onboarding dataspaces.
-Topics include priorities for the control plane, lessons learned from current deployments, and integration of Fulcrum into EDC environments.
-The session will highlight practical challenges CSPs face in onboarding SMEs into dataspaces at scale.
+Opiquad will share their perspective as a hosting partner, highlighting how they approach onboarding using Fulcrum (Open Source project) and managing dataspace environments.
+The session will provide insights into the operational requirements for hosters, their control plane priorities, and lessons learned from real-world deployments

+FULCRUM/EDC integration

 ---